tiitustelke/react-prime-calculator/README.md

 This project is a code sample application that is a client for my [Express.js Prime Calculator](https://github.com/tiitustelke/prime-calculator)

+## Nice things about this React.js App

+- Integration tests using Jest and React test libraries
+- Input sanitation
+- Not unnecessarily complicated, simple and clear code

 ## How to run this app

 1. First set up the Prime Calculator Express.js server following the README instructions there.
 Make sure you have installed Node.js.